A Guide to Selling Cyber Security Solutions to The Public Sector

 The Procurement Bill, which will reform the existing Procurement Rules, is currently going through due Parliamentary process.
 The new simplified public procurement system should come into effect sometime in 2024.
 Read more in our guide to public sector procurement 2023.

-Cyber security in healthcare
+Cyber Security in Healthcare

 Technology is transforming how people access and receive health and care services.
 As a result, cyber security is critical in healthcare to protect from cyber threats, keep sensitive data secure and ensure people can continue to access the healthcare information and the services they need.